snack-money/agentkit-fork-to-run-examples/typescript/examples/langchain-privy-chatbot/README.md

 # Privy AgentKit LangChain Extension Examples - Chatbot Typescript

-This example demonstrates an agent setup as a self-aware terminal style chatbot with a [Privy server wallet](https://docs.privy.io/guide/server-wallets/).
+This example demonstrates an agent setup as a self-aware terminal style chatbot with a [Privy server wallet](https://docs.privy.io/guide/server-wallets/) or [Privy delegated embedded wallet](https://docs.privy.io/wallets/overview/index#embedded-wallets).

 Privy's server wallets enable you to securely provision and manage cross-chain wallets via a flexible API - learn more at https://docs.privy.io/guide/server-wallets/.
 The Agentkit integration assumes you have a Privy server wallet ID which you want to use for your agent - creation and management of Privy wallets can be done via the Privy dashboard or API.

+Privy's embedded wallets, when delegated, also enable you to securely provision and manage cross-chain wallets via a flexible API - learn more at https://docs.privy.io/wallets/overview/index#embedded-wallets and https://docs.privy.io/wallets/using-wallets/server-sessions/usage#delegating-access.
+The Agentkit integration assumes you have a Privy delegated embedded wallet ID which you want to use for your agent - creation and management of Privy wallets can be done via the Privy dashboard or API.

 ## Ask the chatbot to engage in the Web3 ecosystem!